 But the point here is that even when you are buying a production house — a model that is repeated several times in the same community and in the builder’s other properties — you may have the opportunity to purchase your carpeting from other places instead of through your builder or bring your almost-new and much loved restaurant-grade range with you from your old house.

 How Do Allowances Work?

-If your builder is so inclined, he will offer you what’s called an allowance, which is an amount for what it would otherwise cost him to provide the product or service.
+If your builder is so inclined, he will offer you what’s called an allowance.
+A builder allowance is a specified amount for what it would otherwise cost him to provide the product or service.
 The allowance will be a subtraction from the total contract price.
 So if you sign up to purchase your house for $325,000 and the builder gives you a $10,000 allowance because you bought your own set of appliances, the final price will be $315,000.

-Allowances are not to be confused with upgrades, which you pick from a list of builder-provided choices.
-A better refrigerator, for example, or better flooring.
-Allowances, on the other hand, are credits for an amount that it would have cost the builder if he provided the item.
+Builder allowances are not to be confused with home upgrades, which you pick from a list of builder-provided choices.
+For example, this could include a bigger refrigerator or better flooring.
+Allowances, on the other hand, are credits for a monetary amount that it would have cost the builder if they had provided the item.

 There are no hard and fast rules when it comes to allowances.
 Some builders won’t allow you to provide anything, while others will allow you to provide a limited amount of supplies.
 If you want to supply too many items, they believe, you might as well hire them as general contractors to erect your now-custom house on a cost-plus basis, the plus being an amount to cover their overhead as well as a profit.